 Cottonwood is a popular wood in many woodworking projects including making furniture, shelving, framing, saddles, pallets, and flooring.

-Before working with any kind of wood, better to know whether it’s hardwood or softwood because you cannot use softwood for some hardwood applications.
+Before working with any kind of wood, better to know whether it’s hardwood or softwood because you cannot use softwood for some heavy-duty applications.

 Yes, Cottonwood is a hardwood species that comes from a deciduous tree with broad leaves that fall annually.
 But it’s considered a soft hardwood due to its low density and low hardness compared to other hardwood species.
 Cottonwood has a Janka hardness rating of 430 lbf (1,913 N).
 Cottonwood is soft and lightweight.